 Saving Baby Equipment and Toys

-I plan to sell a few bigger pieces of equipment like the activity center my son rarely uses or the jumperoo he played with for exactly three weeks.
+I plan to sell a few bigger pieces of equipment like the activity center my son rarely uses or the jumperoo he played with for precisely three weeks.
 I may also get rid of his stroller just because I’ve never really loved it.

 How Much Space Do I Have?